silverwind/updates/README.md

 ![](./screenshot.png)

-`updates` is a CLI tool which checks for npm and poetry dependency updates of the current project and optionally updates `package.json`/`pyproject.toml`.
-It is highly configurable and is typically able to complete in less than a second.
+`updates` is a CLI tool which checks for dependency updates.
+It is typically able to complete in less than a second.
+Supported dependencies are:

+- npm via `package.json`
+- pypi via `pyproject.toml`
+- go via `go.mod` (checking only currently, disabled by default when directory is used)

 # Usage